Lang'ata: Overview

-Lang'ata has several attractions such as the Giraffe Centre, the Uhuru Gardens, and a tourist village Bomas of Kenya.
-Lang'ata also has the Carnivore Restaurant and adjoining Carnivore grounds, where concerts are hosted.
+Lang'ata has several attractions such as the Giraffe Centre, the Uhuru Gardens, and a tourist village, Bomas of Kenya.
+Lang'ata also has the Carnivore Restaurant and the adjoining Carnivore grounds, where concerts are hosted.
 Wilson Airport, the largest private airport in Kenya, can also be found in Lang'ata.

-Lang'ata is also name of the Langata Constituency, which covers affluent estates Karen and Lang'ata, but numerically most its voters come from Kibera, the largest slum in Kenya.
-Langata Constituency has now been subdivided to two constituencies; namely Langata and Kibera Constituencies.
+The Langata Constituency covers affluent estates Karen and Lang'ata, but most of its voters come from Kibera, the largest slum in Kenya.
+This has now been subdivided into the Lang'ata and Kibra constituencies.